10 Common Questions from Children with Grief

 3. What happens to people or pets after they die?

 I purposely never read grief books that mention religious views or religion in general.
 There are some books that I really like for grief support that I tape together certain pages that contain any mention of religion or religious views.
 The reason for this is that every person might have different views and I would not want to influence a child’s belief based on a grief book that I introduce.
+Please read through any book that you plan to share with a child.

 Back to the Top